tldr-pages/tldr/pages/common/ed.md

 `ed --loose-exit-status`

-- Edit the specified file (this shows the byte count of the loaded file):
+- Edit a specific file (this shows the byte count of the loaded file):

 `ed {{path/to/file}}`

-- Replace the string with the specified replacement for all lines:
+- Replace a string with a specific replacement for all lines:

 `,s/{{regular_expression}}/{{replacement}}/g`